paul-hammant/tbd/content/vcs-choices/index.md

 mode of operation are very handy, and it should work easily with whatever Svn hosting platform you installed.

-Note: That clone from subversion can be many tens of times slower, than the equivalent clone from Git, because it it is recreating the zipped Git history on the client-side as in uses the classic Subversion wire protocol, which is more chatty.
-Indeed the initial clone of years of commits for a reasonably sized team, can take many hours.
+Note: That clone from subversion can be many tens of times slower, than the equivalent clone from Git, because it is recreating the zipped Git history on the client-side as in uses the classic Subversion wire protocol, which is more chatty.
+Indeed the initial clone of years of commits for a reasonably sized team can take many hours.

 ### Platform Software Choices